sumit-orient/Spring-Serverless-Demo/README.md

-# AWSLambdaDemoApplication
-Build and deploy a Serverless Spring Boot Web Application with AWS Lambda
+# Build and deploy a Serverless Spring Boot Web Application with AWS Lambda

 Author : Vaishnavi Chilakamarthi